HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-expanding-blockchain-with-sidechains.md

     + [Sidechain Deployment](#sidechain-deployment)
 - [Summary](#summary)

+## Introduction

-Blockchain technology offers some unique properties, such as achieving consensus among a group of unknown actors, given a strong incentive mechanism is in place.
+Blockchain technology offers some unique properties, most notably achieving consensus among a group of unknown actors, given a strong incentive mechanism for honest behavior in place.
 Building applications on blockchain technology can be challenging, though.

-Spinning up a small, application specific blockchain defies the argument that it is a secure and trustless technology.
+Spinning up a small, application specific blockchain defies the argument of a secure and trustless technology.
 For that to hold true, you need a large number of shareholders in the system.
 The larger the group of network participants, the more secure the network.

 Building directly on top of a public blockchain comes with other challenges.
 First, blockchains are not well suited for handling large amounts of data and/or transactions.
-Second, to deploy a new feature, which might be necessary for a single application, would require consensus building among the community of stakeholders and if only a small subset of participants might benefit from the feature, it is unlikely to ever be implemented.
-The risk of an unsecure implementation would simply outweight the benefit provided for most users.
+Second, deploying a new feature, which might be necessary for a single application, would require consensus building among the entire community of stakeholders.
+If only a small subset of participants benefit from the feature, it is unlikely to be implemented.
+The risk of an unsecure implementation would simply outweight the potential benefit for most users.

 This is why sidechains are a promising technology.
 On the one hand, sidechains benefit from the decentralization and security of the underlying main blockchain.
 On the other hand, they can be highly domain specific and developed with a special use case in mind.
-Adding and removing features does not depend on community consensus, as it only effects the users of the sidechain and not the overall network.
+Adding and removing features does not depend on community consensus, as it only effects the users of the sidechain and stress on the main blockchain is reduced when applications and transactions can be moved to separate ledgers.

 ## Use Cases for Sidechains